-It’s been almost five years since our company was founded, back in September 2011.
-In less than five short years, Brendan, Art and I have been able to accomplish so much that we still look back and wonder how we managed to do it all.
+Our company was founded, back in September 2011.
+In a few short years, We have been able to accomplish so much that we still look back and wonder how we managed to do it all.
 Out of all the incredible stats we could share, one is how many times we’ve been to Asia in the last five years.
 Last year we set a record at 18 trips; this year we’ve hit 23.

 Our 23 trips to Asia have all been to meet with our partners in manufacturing.
 We are aware that there is an apparent stigma against manufacturing in Asia nowadays.
 This is due to the general sentiment that products coming out of Asia, particularly China, are notorious for being built cheaply at the expense of decent labor practices.
 As founding partners, owners and managers, we decided to be wholly transparent about our products being made in China and other lesser regarded countries because we believe the stigma does not apply to us.
 Our goal is to break the mold and show that manufacturing in Asia does not necessarily have to mean bad.
 By knowing exactly how our products are made and getting to know the men and women who make them, we confidently trust that what we do falls in line with the standards, ethics and values that we hold for ourselves and for our customers.
 We are proud to say that no matter where our products come from, our products are made consciously with good practices and the general good in mind.

 The purpose of this blog series is to chronicle our journey behind the scenes.
 We felt like sharing the stories about the people behind the furniture was a just fit for what we wanted to achieve.
 Through sharing these intimate stories about peoples’ family, passions and dreams, we feel like this brings us all one step closer to our furniture.